|Type of Review||Undergraduate/Graduate Levels|

 6) How do I appeal?

 The student will work with his or her advisor to complete the Academic Plan form and submit a letter explaining the reasons he or she was placed on SAP suspension and how he or she plans to overcome those obstacles in the subsequent terms.
 The letter should explain any medical, personal or financial issues that affected the prior term coursework and why those difficulties will no longer impede academic progress.
 Any supporting documentation should be submitted along with the academic plan and appeal letter.
 All appeal documentation must be submitted to your academic advisor.
 Only complete appeals will be reviewed so sending all required documentation at one time is required.
+The appeal letter must also be signed by the student.

 7) When will I be notified of the SAP appeal decision?